Degwy/budgeting/e2e/README.md

 ## 2.2.
 Testing Components
 This app functionality will be tested at three levels:
-The functionality of Budget module and testing the function of adding amounts with different categories and validating summation and subtraction operations.
+The functionality of the Budget module and testing the function of adding amounts with different categories and validating summation and subtraction operations.
-The functionality of Reports module and the relation between charts and charts’s map guide in these components:
+The functionality of the Reports module and the relation between charts and charts' map guide in these components:
 - Inflow vs Outflow
 - Spending by Category.

 The integration between Budget module and Reports module will be tested to make sure that the charts in Reports module are a mirror to what being added to Budget module.

 ## 2.3.
 Training Required
-Sinc we are going to create data on the fly, there is a need to know how to reset defaultTransactions to have the upper hand on test data.
+Since we are going to create data on the fly, there is a need to know how to reset defaultTransactions to have the upper hand on test data.
 Except that, no new training should be required to achieve the testing goals enumerated in this plan.

 # 3. Scope